-The Lambert family settles into their new house, only to find that weird things are happening.
+In INSIDIOUS, the Lambert family settles into their new house, only to find that weird things are happening.
 Books and boxes move around, and there are weird noises coming from the attic.
 Before long, son Dalton (Ty Simpkins) falls into a mysterious coma, and mom Renai (Rose Byrne) starts seeing things.
 Dad Josh (Patrick Wilson) agrees to move them out of the seemingly haunted house, but the strange events continue.
 When Josh's mother (Barbara Hershey) hires a medium (Lin Shaye) to help, the medium explains that it was never the house that was haunted: It was Dalton!
 Now someone must make a dangerous, terrifying trip into The Further to try to rescue him ... if it's not too late.

 Is it any good?

 This is director James Wan and writer/actor Leigh Whannell's third project together (after their hit Saw and its dull follow-up Dead Silence) and it's their best and most frightening film yet.
 Essentially, Insidious is a retread of Poltergeist, about a haunted house that more or less "kidnaps" a child, but it has its own unique spin.

 Surprisingly, after the ultra-gory Saw movies, Wan and Whannell choose here to go the old-fashioned route and rely on half-glimpsed images, darkness, shadows, and noises for their scares -- which are really more effective, anyway.
 And the characters are flawed in a deliberate and interesting way, resulting in some good performances.
 Hershey and Shaye especially get in some interesting moments.